Jump to:

 - Then, apply primer.
 Make sure to use a primer that matches the paint, helps it stick better, and creates a smooth surface.
 This is especially important if the surface is rough or the paint you’re using needs extra help adhering nicely.

-- Start with the first layer of paint in even strokes, using a brush or roller and working in small sections.
+- Start with the first layer of paint in even strokes lengthways along the log boards, using a brush or roller and working in small sections.
 Choose whichever tool is easier or more comfortable for you.
 Don’t forget to check the manufacturer’s instructions for drying time between coats.

 - Once the paint’s completely dry, remove the protective coverings and tidy up the area.
 Finally, add any finishing touches, like trim or accents on windows, if you like.